 The Arnold West air monitoring station is located generally upwind of, but near St. Louis.
-It helps to characterize air quality upwind of St. Louis and to determine exposure to air pollutants of a portion of the population of the St. Louis Metropolitan Statistical Area and monitor attainment of the ambient air quality standards.
+This site helps to characterize air quality upwind of St. Louis.
+It is also used to help determine exposure to air pollutants for a portion of the population of the St. Louis Metropolitan Statistical Area and monitor attainment of the ambient air quality standards.

 Pollutants